daredevel/valeriogalano.it/content/post/2020-01-07-how-to-add-iubenda-prior-blocking-of-cookie-scripts-to-hugo-disqus-shortcode.md

   - Tutorials
 ---

 In recent days, I worked to convert my Wordpress-based personal website to a static blog created using Hugo framework.
-The result is the blog you are reading now.
+The result of this conversion is the blog you are reading at the moment.
 I made this decision because I was bored to continously update and take care of a complete Wordpress instance with the purpose of keep online a simple personal blog.
 But this is another story...

-Anyway, I discovered [Hugo Framework][1] at the suggestion of my friend [Giuseppe Pugliese (Magnetarman)][8] and, after some scouting on [official documentation][2], I understood that it was what I was looking for.
-Hugo is a fast and simple framework to build websites.
+Anyway, I discovered [Hugo Framework][1] at the suggestion of my friend [Giuseppe Pugliese (Magnetarman)][8] and, after some scouting on [official documentation][2], I understood that Hugo was what I was looking for: a fast and simple framework to build websites.

-As written in [home page][1]:
+As written in official [home page][1]:

 > Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.

-Hugo framework includes some important features like mobile responsive themes, blog posts, simple content management, support for youtube, twitter, instagram.
+Hugo framework includes some important features like mobile responsive themes, blog posts, simple content management, support for Youtube, Twitter, Instagram, etc..
 As you setup aspect you prefer and feed it with your contents, Hugo can compile them in a static websites that need no maintenance effort and are very secure.

 In my case, it tooks less than 2 hours to understand how framework works and about 4 hours to convert my old website in his Hugo alter ego.
 I used a Wordpress plugin converter that worked not so well and made me waste some time, but I still was happy until...